AventusDAO/avn-gateway-api/README.md

 ```

 ### Transactions
+All gateway transactions are processed via a relayer, which requires a pair of signed proofs; one to confirm the validity of the transaction and the other to confirm payment of the relayer fee

 #### proxyAvtTransfer
-Transfers the specified amount of AVT from the sender account to the destination account, using a relayer account
+Transfers the specified amount of AVT from the sender account to the destination account

 **REQUEST** \
 `POST https://AVN-API-URL/send`